 - Pocket-sized deck in a protective case to go everywhere with you

-Any effort you put in to develop Emotional Intelligence will be well worth your time.
-According to Dan Goleman’s book, Emotional Intelligence: Why It CanMatter More than IQ, high “EQ” is associated with better decision making and greater profitability.
+Remember, any effort you put in to develop Emotional Intelligence will be well worth your time.
+According to Dan Goleman’s book, Emotional Intelligence: Why It CanMatter More than IQ, high “EQ” is associated with better decision-making and greater profitability.

 - Decision Making – High EQ leaders engage their teams more effectively, improve the culture and communication in their workplace, and achieve better results.